fnaumenko/bioStat/README.md

 `<Command> [options] [<file>…]`<br><br>
 Yes, the utilities can be invoked separately.
 They all are packed in one archive bioStat.

+*Notes for all utilities:*<br>
+Enumerable option values are case-insensitive.<br>
+Single letter options with missing values can be merged.<br>
+Compressed input files in gzip format are acceptable.

 ## Installation
 ### Executable file